githubocto/flat-demo-SQL-flights/README.md

-# Flat Data Demo: SQL Demo
+# Flat Data Demo: SQL Flights Demo

 This demo is part of a larger Flat Data project created by [GitHub OCTO](https://octo.github.com/).
 Read more about the project [here](https://octo.github.com/blog/flat-data).